w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 -   Options to suppress blinking, flickering, flashing, and otherwise distracting content;
 -   Simpler text that is supplemented by images, graphs, and other illustrations;

-People with cognitive, learning, and neurological disabilities use different types of web browsing methods, depending on their particular needs.
-For example, some people use text-to-speech software to hear the information while reading it visually or use captions to read the information while hearing it.
+People with cognitive and learning disabilities may use different types of web browsing methods or tools to support their particular needs.
+For example, spell checkers to help when filling in forms, passwords management tools, and text-to-speech with synchronized highlighting of the phrase being read.
 Some people use tools that resize text and spacing or customize colors to assist reading.
-Others use grammar and spelling tools to support writing.
-For these web browsing methods to work, developers need to consider web accessibility requirements which are often shared by people with hearing, physical, speech, and visual disabilities.
+Others may require alternative presentation of content, such as additional symbols or simplification.
+For these methods to work, developers need to make products that support adaptation and personalization.

 ## Examples of cognitive and learning disabilities {#examples-of-cognitive-and-learning-disabilities}